d03n3rfr1tz3/TS3-Bot/README.md

 <font size="2" style="font-size: 11pt">**Installation**</font>

--   <font size="2">Just click you through the Setup or extract the �Console� folder in any directory you like</font>
+-   <font size="2">Just click you through the Setup or extract the ?Console? folder in any directory you like</font>

--   <font size="2">Make sure the windows service �TeamSpeak 3 Bot� is running, if you choosed the Setup variant</font>
+-   <font size="2">Make sure the windows service ?TeamSpeak 3 Bot? is running, if you choosed the Setup variant</font>

 <font size="2" style="font-size: 11pt">**Configuration**</font>

 -   <font size="2"><span lang>Open the Configuration in the
-    �Configuration� folder, which is in the Installation folder
+    ?Configuration? folder, which is in the Installation folder
     (default is "</span></font><font size="2"><span lang>*C:\\Program
     Files\\Dirk Sarodnick\\TeamSpeak 3
     Bot\\Configuration\\")*</span></font>